MODFLOW-USGS/modflow6/doc/mf6io/mf6ivar/readme.md

 * block -- this is the name of the block that contains the variable.
 Required.
 * name -- this is the name of the variable.
 Required.
 * type -- this is the type of variable.
 Valid values are: keyword, string, integer, double precision, recarray, record, recordrepeating, keystring.
 Required.
+* valid -- list of valid values or keywords
 * shape -- this is the size of the array.
 Only required for arrays.
 Optional.
 * tagged -- if set to false, then a keyword is not required prior to value itself.  tagged is set to true if not specified.
 Optional.
 * in_record -- if true, then this means that the variable is part of a record, and so it should not be listed on its own line.  in_record is False if not specified.
 Optional.